splunk/public-o11y-docs/get-started/onboarding-guide/initial-rollout.rst

 Next step
 ===============

 Next, prepare to scale your rollout of Splunk Observability Cloud.
-See :ref:`onboarding-guide-scaled-rollout`.
+See :ref:`get-started-guide-scaled-rollout`.